-Although the websites listed here are checked regularly the constantly changing nature of the internet means that some sites n ay after after we have viewed them.
-The NSPCC is not responsible for, not does it necessarily endorse, the content of these external websites.
+Although the websites listed here are checked regularly the constantly changing nature of the internet means that some sites n ay alter after we have viewed them.
+The NSPCC is not responsible for, nor does it necessarily endorse, the content of these external webs tes.